Content Search in Office 365

-When a user's mailbox is searched, any Microsoft Team or Office 365 Group that the user is a member of won't be searched.
-Similarly, when you search a Microsoft Team or an Office 365 Group, only the group mailbox and group site that you specify is searched; the mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.
+When a user's mailbox is searched, any team or Office 365 Group that the user is a member of won't be searched.
+Similarly, when you search a team or an Office 365 Group, only the group mailbox and group site that you specify is searched.
+The mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.

-To get a list of the members of a Microsoft Team or an Office 365 Group, you can view the properties on the Home > Groups page in the Office 365 admin center.
+To get a list of the members of a team or an Office 365 Group, you can view the properties on the Home > Groups page in the Microsoft 365 admin center.
 Alternatively, you can run the following command in Exchange Online PowerShell: